am9zZWY/team-aqua/README.md

 ## Create the paper

-Before compiling, please make sure that the requirements above are satisfied.
+Before compiling, please make sure that the requirements above are satisfied **and** the required $\LaTeX$-packages in `doc/paper.tex` are installed.
+If not, it might still compile, but have may have missing elements.

 ### Compile the paper

-To compile the `.tex` files in `doc` you call `./compile-paper.py`.
+To compile the `paper.tex` file in `doc` you call `./compile-paper.py`.
 Make sure that the python environment is set up the way it's specified above.

 ```shell